 - How to think systematically about end-to-end ML

 - Where does data come from?
+What might be missing?

 - What features am I measuring?
 What protected information can leak in unintentionally?

 - Who will be impacted?

 - How to define and measure notions fairness

 - Use concepts: accuracy, TPR, FPR, PPV, NPV

 - What is achievable?
 What is impossible?